Arpit843/flloating-notepad/README.md

 npm start
 ```

-The notepad will open in the top-right corner of your screen.
+The notepad will open in the top right corner of your screen.

 ---